mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     stores all Metadata except those linked to normalized collections (:code:`source`, :code:`channel`, and/or :code:`site`) with no safety checks.
 We discuss additional common options in a later section.

-2.  :py:meth:`save_ensemble_data <mspasspy.db.database.Database.save_ensemble_data>`
-    is similar to :py:meth:`save_data<<mspasspy.db.database.Database.save_data>>`
-    except the first argument
-    is an Ensemble object.
-There are currently two of them:  (1) TimeSeriesEnsemble and (2) SeismogramEnsemble.
-As discussed in the section :ref:`data_object_design_concepts` an Ensemble
-    is a generalization of the idea of a "gather" in seismic reflection processing.
-    The :code:`save_ensemble_data` method is a convenience function for saving Ensembles.
-    Ensembles are containers of atomic objects.  :code:`save_ensemble_data` is mostly a loop over the container saving the atomic objects it contains to the wf_TimeSeries (for TimeSeriesEnsembles) or wf_Seismogram (for Seismogram objects).
-The method has one feature that differs form :code:`save_data`; Ensemble objects may and often do contain attributes common to the entire group in a separate Metadata container linked to the ensemble as a whole.
-Prior to entering the loop for saving the atomic members of the ensemble the contents of the Ensemble's Metadata container are copied verbatim to each member.
-If previous values existed in any of the members they will be silently replaced by the ensemble groups version.

-    :py:meth:`save_ensemble_data_binary_file <mspasspy.db.database.Database.save_ensemble_data_binary_file>`
-    is an optimized version of save_ensemble_data.
-It saves all objects of the ensemble into one file, and only opens the file once.
+    Ensembles are groups of atomic data and the save is more or less a loop over the "member" array using this same method to save each atomic datum.
+    The only detail is that the ensembles `Metadata` attributes will be copied to each member before they are saved.

+#.  :py:meth:`save_catalog <mspasspy.db.database.Database.save_catalog>`
-3.  :py:meth:`save_catalog <mspasspy.db.database.Database.save_catalog>` should be viewed mostly as a convenience method to build the :code:`source` collection from QUAKEML data downloaded from FDSN data centers via obspy's web services functions.   :code:`save_catalog` can be thought of as a converter that translates the contents of a QUAKEML
+    should be viewed mostly as a convenience method to build the :code:`source` collection from QUAKEML data downloaded from FDSN data centers via obspy's web services functions.   :code:`save_catalog` can be thought of as a converter that translates the contents of a QUAKEML